Whipsnade Zoo Review

 Should you take your car into Whipsnade Zoo or go on foot?

 It is quite a large site, and it can take its toll on little legs.
-Even though we never use the pushchair anymore, I did take it with us as I didn’t fancy carrying Smallest Child around when she inevitably got tired.
+If you still occasionally use a pushchair it might be worth taking it just in case.
 It’s also on the top of a hill and it gets windy up there.
 Basically, whatever the weather is where you are, take at least a couple of degrees off and that’s what you should expect up there.
-On our most recent visit to Whipsnade Zoo to do this review the weather was supposed to be OK.
+The first time I actually wrote a review of Whipsnade Zoo up the weather was supposed to be OK for our visit.
 WRONG!!
 It was a mizzl-y and actually quite cold.
 At one point, when the hangries were setting in the kids were pretty miserable.
 We saw a couple of people driving past in their lovely warm cars and I was a bit jealous.

 Free Time with the Kids | Treat family days out in Bedfordshire